 Buy Tickets for Schloss Herrenchiemsee Castle in Bavaria

-Tickets for Schloss Herrenchiemsee are only sold at the Besucherzentrum (Visitors’ Center) near the boat landing on Herrninsel.
-Reservations for individuals are not possible.
+Most of the tickets for Schloss Herrenchiemsee are sold at the Besucherzentrum (Visitors’ Center) near the boat landing on Herrninsel.
+Only a limited number of tickets are available online.
 Tickets bear the time of the tour of the interior of the palace – all other sights may be seen at leisure up to six months after the tickets were bought.

 - The Gesamtkarte Insel (Combination Ticket) gives admission to the Neues Schloss Herrenchiemsee, King Ludwig II Museum, as well as the museum and galleries in the Augustinian Monastery (Altes Schloss).
 This ticket is €10 and valid for six months — only the Schloss must be seen on the guided tour of the day of purchase.